v3vapp/smaregi-price-change-scheduler/README.md

 -----------------------------------------------------------------
 -----------------------------------------------------------------
-I DIDN'T KNOW ABOUT SUMAREGI API.
-I WILL CREATE NEW ONE WITH API.
+note: I WILL CREATE WEB APP WITH API.